erleben/pySoRo/README.md

 ## Use extracted shape data to train a model
 In pySoRo/Modeling/ you find code to fit a model to the extracted shape data.
 ```[IKmodel, shape_model] = k_model(P, A, order, numLocal, useSolver, isPoly)```

 IKmodel - An inverse model. f(shape) -> configuraiton

 shapeModel - f(configuration) -> shape

 P - A matrix containing all the shape vectors

 A - A  matrix containig all corresponding configurations

 order - The order of the Taylor approximation/polynomial regression

 useSolver - if false, then the IKmodel solves the problem as a QP problem.
 Else, a numerical method is used.

-isPoly - Wheter to use Taylor approximaton or polynomial regression.
+isPoly - Whether to use Taylor approximaton or polynomial regression.